SEhomeworkTeamUnnamed/MIA/README.md

 <br>
 <br>
-I hope you can go through all this and on Monday we will solve problems you meet during these and discuss something else.
+I hope you can go through all this so that on Monday we will solve problems you meet during these and discuss something else.